ThreeSixtyGiving/standard/documentation/identifiers.md

   Identifiers are an important part of any dataset.
 They let a computer uniquely identify and refer to specific grants, organisations, transactions and so-on.

-  Whilst a human being may be good at recognising that "INDIGO TRUST", "The Indigo Trust", and "indigo-trust" all refer to the same organisation, computers find this a lot trickier.
+  Whilst a human being may be good at recognising that "Big Lottery Fund", "BLF", and "big-lottery-fund" all refer to the same organisation, computers cannot make this connection unless a unique identifier is provided.

 ```

-360Giving asks you to give identifiers to:
+360Giving asks you to give identifiers to any of the following elements that you include in your data:

 * [Grants](grant-identifier)
 * [Organisations](organisation-identifier);